 Fortunately, the first energy crisis in the early 1970s did lead to the use of technology to create significant efficiencies in some areas.
 For example, prior to that time, as much as 40% of a typical household’s natural gas consumption was for pilot lights burning idly in case a stove or furnace was needed.
 Today, electric pilots create spark ignition on demand.
-Likewise, today’s refrigerators use about one-third the electricity of models built in 1970.
+Likewise, today’s refrigerators use about 70% less electricity than models built in 1970.
 Many other appliances and electrical devices have become much more efficient.
 While the number of electricity-burning personal computers proliferated, computer equipment makers rapidly adopted energy-saving PC technologies.

 Fluctuating oil and gas prices, along with tax credits and other incentives, have created a renewed interest in all things energy-efficient.
 Smaller cars, high-efficiency homes and solar power are once again part of popular culture.
 At the same time, renewable energy sources and cleaner-burning fuels are of great appeal to the large number of American consumers who have developed a true interest in protecting the environment.
 For example, surveys have shown that some consumers would be willing to pay somewhat more for electricity if they knew it was coming from non-polluting, renewable sources.

-Alternative energy is also attracting rapidly growing interest from investors.
+Alternative energy is also attracting strong interest from investors.
 Globally, venture capital has helped to support innovation at firms that focus on alternative energy or energy conservation technologies.
 Likewise, national governments are helping to fund many energy efficiency projects, ranging from fuel cell research to the design and development of high-efficiency buildings, although these government-backed efforts sometimes lead to very large, very disappointing failures.

 Legislation at state and national levels will continue to boost renewable energy development and conservation technologies on a global basis.
 In the U.S., governments in 30 of the 50 states have passed stringent legislation requiring that an ever-growing percentage of electric generation comes from renewable means.